transentis/bptk_py/README.md

 ![png](README/output_0_0.png)

 ### Receive the results data
 You might want to receive the scenario results as a table instead of seeing a plot only.
 There is the parameter ``return_df``.
-In default, this is set to ``False``.
-When adding it as parameter to the plotting methods, and setting it to ``True``, you will receive a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/).
-You can use the powerful API of Pandas to analyze, crunch data and join the results of multiple scenarios and equations for gaining deeper insights into the simulation results.
+The default value is ``False``.
+When adding it as parameter to the plotting methods, and setting it to ``True``, ``BPTK_Py`` returns a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/).
+You can use the powerful API of Pandas to analyze, crunch and join the result data of multiple scenarios and equations for gaining deeper insights into the simulation results.
-The tutorial contains some example code how to easily manipulate simulation results and gain new insights using the DataFrames.
+The tutorial contains some example code how to easily manipulate simulation results and generate new data.

 ### Architecture - or how do we plot?